 You can return to most of your normal activities following Restylane Lyft treatments but your doctor may advise against working out for 48 hours.
 You should also avoid excessive sun exposure.

 Little preparation is required for Restylane Lyft treatments if your doctor has deemed you a good candidate for this procedure.
 You shouldn’t smoke or drink alcohol.
 Your doctor may also ask you to stop taking certain medications that increase the risk for bleeding, including nonsteroidal anti-inflammatory drugs (NSAID) or blood thinners.
+Don’t stop taking these medications without talking to a doctor first.
 Certain herbs and supplements can also increase bleeding, so be sure to tell your doctor everything that you take.

 Avoid any aesthetic procedures prior to Restylane Lyft.
 Using these injections at the same time as chemical peels and exfoliants may cause scarring.